aiops/logsight-setup-action/README.md

 ```

+If you provide your own fluentbit config file please refer to https://docs.fluentbit.io/manual/.

 ## Outputs

 #### `application_id`
 The ID of the application that was created.
-This id is used by https://github.com/aiops/logsight-verification-action
+This id is used by https://github.com/aiops/logsight-verification-action.

 ## Example usage